naveedamir484/GcodeGen/README.md

 I Fabricated a CNC machine as my final year project.
-Software part was so hectic, as I had to convert image into G-code file using INKSCAPE software and then I used to select the generated G-code file to visualise it with another software and then again I had to use a software GCODE_SENDER  to send the G-code file to Micro-Controller.
+Software part was so hectic, as I had to convert image into G-code file using INKSCAPE software and then I used to select the generated G-code file to visualise it with another software and List goes on.
 That's why overall proceess was so painfull, so being a developer I came up with this idea, why not to create a software which has all these functionality into one.

 It is very difficult to find a software which can convert any type